edwinonine/Northwind-traders-sales-analysis-for-2015/README.md

 ![](https://github.com/edwinonine/Northwind-traders-sales-analysis-for-2015/blob/main/modelling.PNG)

 ## Analyzing and visualization
 In answering the business questions, i carried out descriptive analysis in order to understand the datasets after data modelling was done.
-The following were insights derived:
+The following were insights derived for the first quarter in 2015:
 1. revenue(sales) for 2015 was $441,000
 2. The average revenue(sales) was $63800
 3. Total quantity was 16000